ddeutils/ddedocs/docs/services/server/edge-ssl.md

 # SSL/TSL

-Data engineering often involves the development and use of custom web APIs (REST, GraphQL, etc.), as well as the integration and utilization of various open-source web applications such as Spark UI, Kafka UI, Grafana, Kibana, and many more.
+Data Engineering often involves the development and use of custom web APIs (REST, GraphQL, etc.), as well as the integration and utilization of various open-source web applications such as Spark UI, Kafka UI, Grafana, Kibana, and many more.